MCruces-fz/TRISTAN-journey-simulation/README.md

 - *TRISTAN_data_000.txt*: Input file with the data for every simulation: one simulation for each line.
 - *config.json*: **settings** table for user.
+    + AiresVersion: String which specifies the Aires version written in format "19-04-00" (the same format as the Iroot directory for installation).
+    + SRY_dir: boolean to say whether create or not the SUMMARY directory, where all summaries of each simulation are stored.
     + model: (string values)
         * atm_ident: identifier for the atmospheric model created.
         * atm_name: extended name for the atmospheric model.